openradar/AMS_radar_in_the_cloud/course_outline.rst

 Mark Korver and ??
 How to take what has been learned and get it to scale to many EC2 instances using AWS tools.
-In introduction to scheduling concerpt and the AWS marketplace
+In introduction to scheduling concept and the AWS marketplace

 Questions answers and feedback
 ------------------------------